 - to automatically send contacts and other data to your online store.

-To evaluate the ESP, check if it offers integrations with the tools which you already use and check what else can be integrated.
+To evaluate the ESP, check if it offers integrations with tools you already use and check what else can be integrated.
 It’s important that the ESP provides detailed instructions on setting up each of them.

 SPF and DKIM

-Purpose: To avoid getting into the spam folder.
+Purpose: Avoiding going to the spam folder.

 While choosing an email service provider, make sure that email authentication through DKIM and SPF is available.
 These methods are used by a recipient’s ISP to verify that an email is coming from an authorized sender for the domain.
-If there are no DKIM and SPF records set, the chances that an email will land in the spam folder grow.
+If there are no DKIM and SPF records set, the chances that an email will land in the spam folder increases.

 API lets you achieve multiple goals: work with mailing lists, senders, email campaigns, templates, blacklist; and receive all the information you need about your emails.

 To see how useful the API can be for you, you need to define what data is available and how to get it via the ESP’s API.
-For that, look at email service provider documents with detailed explanation of the integration requirements.
+For that, look at email service provider documents with detailed explanations of the integration requirements.

 With a mobile app, you will be able to manage email campaigns right from your phone or tablet.